Small Charity Week

 Gender pay gap

-Median and mean hourly earnings
+Median and mean male and female hourly earnings

 Mean hourly earnings by grade